Top tips for a successful underfloor heating installation

 1. Prepare the floor base with the appropriate insulation

-Before laying any pipework or installing the manifold, ensure that the appropriate amount of insulation is laid over the base of the floor.
+The first step in the underfloor heating installation process is to ensure that the appropriate amount of insulation is laid over the base of the floor.
 Insulation is key for ensuring that the system runs effectively and there is no heat loss.

 For new builds, the Building Regulations state that you must use insulation that is at least 100mm thick.
 For retrofit applications, you can use 50mm thick insulation.